 The Spectrum of the SZ Effect

-I have concentrated much of my SZ research on making measurements of the spectrum of the SZ effect, particularly in the sub-mm regime where it is an increment in the CMB temperature.
-These are challenging measurements, since there are very few ways to make small cold spots on the CMB background, but many to make small hot spots (including all of the sub-mm and radio sources in the Universe).
-However, the potential payoff is rewarding: subtle changes in the scattering physics due to the state of the electrons in the galaxy cluster atmosphere cause changes in the electromagnetic spectrum of the SZ effect.
+Our group specializes in making measurements of the SZ effect in the sub-mm regime where it is an increase in the CMB temperature.
+Since there are very few ways to make small cold spots on the CMB background, but many to make small hot spots (including all of the galaxies in the Universe), these are challenging measurements.
+However, the potential payoff is important: subtle changes in the scattering physics due to the state of the electrons in the galaxy cluster atmosphere cause changes in the electromagnetic spectrum of the SZ effect.
 Though small, these changes can allow measurement of the temperature and velocity flows within the cluster medium, and even a measurement of the velocity of the cluster with respect to the CMB rest frame.
 These are shown in the figure above in the gold and blue lines; the region where this effect is largest is in the SZ increment.
 Though still an emerging field, these kind of measurements provide tight constraints on structure formation in the Universe which are independent of other measures.

-I am currently leading efforts to measure the SZ effect using instruments like Herschel-SPIRE , Z-Spec, and SCUBA-2 .
+We are currently leading efforts to measure the SZ effect using instruments like Herschel-SPIRE.
 The ultimate goal of this work is to map the SZ effect spectrum in many clusters, which will allow measurements of the spectral corrections to the SZ shape.
 Not only will this yield astrophysical and cosmological information, but also inform new instruments and measurement strategies as we progress.